Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Hierarchical Concept Embedding

 \subsection{Well-clustered synset embeddings}

 To ensure that each node in the hierarchy can be uniquely assigned to its parent, we impose geometric constraints on the embedding space.
-The following proposition formalizes conditions that guarantee well-separated subtrees and unambiguous parent identification.
+Specifically, consider a hierarchy of synsets, such as the one illustrated in \Cref{fig:notations}.
+Let $0$ denote the root node and $\mathcal{A} = \{1, \ldots, N_L\}$ be the set of non-root nodes.
+Assume the hierarchy has $L$ levels and that each internal node has $b$ children.
+For node $i$, let $\parent(i)$, $\child(i)$, $\anc(i)$, and $\desc(i)$ denote its parent, children, ancestors, and descendants, respectively.
+The level of node $i$ is the number of its ancestors, namely $\lev(i)=|\anc(i)|$.
+Our goal is to associate each node $i$ with a vector representation $\ba^{(i)} \in \mathbb{R}^d$.
+The following proposition formalizes conditions on $\{\ba^{(i)}\}_{i=1}^{N_L}$ that guarantee well-separated subtrees.

-\begin{proposition}[Well-clustered hierarchy ensures unique parent assignment] Suppose the following geometric conditions hold for all nodes in the hierarchy: \begin{enumerate} \item \textbf{Subtree containment:} Each subtree rooted at node $i$ is contained in a cone with vertex $\ba^{(i)}$ and half-angle $\theta_{\lev(i)}$:
+\begin{proposition}[Well-clustered hierarchy ensures unique parent assignment] Suppose the following geometric conditions hold for all nodes in the hierarchy: \begin{enumerate} \item \textbf{Subtree containment:} The vector representations of the descendants of node $i$, $\{\ba^{(j)}\}_{j \in \desc(i)}$, are contained in a cone with axis $\ba^{(i)}$ and half-angle $\theta_{\lev(i)}$, i.e.,

 \item \textbf{Sibling-cone disjointness:} For any parent node $i$ and any pair of distinct children $j, j' \in \child(i)$, their corresponding subtree cones do not intersect:

 \end{enumerate} Then the subtrees rooted at any two sibling nodes are disjoint, and every node has a unique parent. \end{proposition}